EasyEyes/remote-calibrator/README.md

 // [options] Default value
 {
   /**
-   * The id of the subject, a string
+   * The id of the session, a string
    * Will be attached to all the data from calibration
    * A random one will be generated if no value is passed into the function */